UstadMobile/door/README-REPLICATION.md

 }
 ```
 Create a normal entity with special annotations as above.
-The ReplicationVersionId types must match.
+The fields annotated @ReplicationVersionId must be of the same
+type on both the entity itself and the replication tracker entity.

 ### DAO Setup
 ```